Man Doing Electrical Repair On A Home Being Refurnished

 2. Estimate Renovation Costs And Other Expenses

 Next, estimate renovation costs and other expenses when calculating ARV.
 Getting an accurate estimate of these repairs from a licensed contractor will affect your ARV.
-In addition to obtaining the costs of your renovations, which might include installing new floors, replacing cabinets, removing broken and damaged structures, repainting and more, you can also calculate other costs for the following:
+In addition to obtaining the costs of your renovations, which might include installing new floors, replacing cabinets, removing broken and damaged structures and repainting, you can also calculate other costs for the following:

-• Homeowners association fees (HOA fees): Homeowners associations preserve the value of the neighborhood by monitoring the upkeep and quality of homes.
-They charge fees to maintain this upkeep, and depending on the area in which you choose, you will pay various amounts for your HOA.
-Find out from the HOA how much you'll pay for those fees prior to renovating a home.
+Homeowners associations preserve the value of the neighborhood by monitoring the upkeep and quality of homes.
+They charge fees to maintain this upkeep, and the fee amount will depend on the area in which you choose to live.

-• Utilities: The cost of utilities may take you by surprise.
-They may include things like telecommunications, electrical, natural gas and more.
-Ask a seller to show you recent utility bills and determine whether you will charge renters any of these expenses.
+The cost of utilities may take you by surprise.
+They may include things like telecommunications, electrical and natural gas.
+Ask the seller to show you recent utility bills and determine whether you’ll charge renters any of these expenses.

 3. Calculate The ARV